-California governor says earthquakes are a 'wakeup call'
+California Governor Says Earthquakes Are A 'Wakeup Call'

 "But it just kept on intensifying," Hamlin said.
 "The TV went over, hanging by the cord.
 We heard it break.
 We heard glass breakage in the other rooms, but all we could do was stay where we were until it stopped."

-With the possibility of aftershocks and temperatures forecast to reach 100 degrees (38 Celsius) over the next several days, officials were taking precautions.
+With the possibility of aftershocks and temperatures expected to reach 100 degrees Fahrenheit (38 Celsius) over the next several days, officials were taking precautions.

 The California Office of Emergency Services brought in cots, water and meals and set up cooling centers in the region, Director Mark Ghilarducci said.

+Crews worked through the night to patch the roadway, but it remained rough and uneven, California Department of Transportation spokeswoman Christine Knadler said.

-Ron Mikulaco, 51, and his nephew, 23-year-old Brad Fernandez, stood on 178 on Saturday looking at the cracks.
-The pair drove from Huntington Beach, about 170 miles (274 kilometers) southwest of Ridgecrest.
-Mikulaco, an amateur geologist, wanted to show his nephew "the power of Mother Nature," and they had the epicenter's latitude and longitude coordinates ready.
+Ron Mikulaco, 51, and his nephew, 23-year-old Brad Fernandez, drove up about 170 miles (274 kilometers) from Huntington Beach to look at the highway's cracks Saturday.
+Mikulaco, an amateur geologist, wanted to show his nephew "the power of Mother Nature."
+They had the epicenter's latitude and longitude coordinates ready.

 "We put that in the GPS, and we'll get as close as we can," Fernandez said.

-In Ridgecrest, local fire and police officials said they were initially swamped by calls for medical and ambulance service.
-But police Chief Jed McLaughlin said there was "nothing but minor injuries such as cuts and bruises, by the grace of God."
+In Ridgecrest, fire and police officials said they were initially swamped by calls for medical and ambulance service.
+But Police Chief Jed McLaughlin said there was "nothing but minor injuries such as cuts and bruises, by the grace of God."

 Two building fires — one involving a mobile home — were quickly doused, McLaughlin said, and natural gas lines where leaks were reported were shut off.